TsaiChHs/LeetCode_Practice/README.md

 # LeetCode_Practice
-This is my solution to LeetCode Problem
+This is my solution to LeetCode Problem.
+This repo will update weekly.